bahrus/be-switched/proposal.md

 For this to work flawlessly, the enhancements would benefit from knowing what name the developer used for each of the auto generated id's.

-I.e. it would be really helpful if the element that generated the id's kept a "receipt" of its mapping:
+I.e. it would be really helpful if the element that generated the id's kept a "receipt" of its mapping, including inherited ids from higher level nodes:

 ```JavaScript
 console.log(oForm.autoIds['foo'], oForm.autoIds['bar']);